COVID-19 Frequently Asked Questions

 - American Red Cross Virtual Family Assistance Center

-Okaloosa County has had 207 reported positive cases and 6 deaths.
+Okaloosa County has had 3,391 reported cases.
+There have been 38 deaths.

 Stay up-to-date with the latest COVID-19 data by visiting the dashboard here.